INTERNET Food SALES & COTTAGE FOOD

 Other than those that fall under the AZ Cottage Food Program, food that is prepared from a private residence is not inspected by Maricopa County and therefore there is no guarantee it has been prepared safely using adequate hand washing and temperature control.
 These measures are vital to ensure food is safe to eat and will not make anyone sick.

 In the state of Arizona, individuals are allowed to commercially sell products that are not potentially hazardous and “Non-Time/temperature control for Safety Foods (TCS)”.
-For more information please visit: AZ Cottage Food Program.
+These products include cookies, cakes, brownies, and other baked goods that do not require refrigeration.
+Approved registrants must abide by the Cottage Food Program’s training and labeling requirements.

 For concerns about a registrant, you may contact: CottageFood@AZDHS.gov.

 Preventing foodborne illness and health risks requires not only regulation and guidance, but also the public's assistance in supporting business operations that strive to be in compliance.
-If you observe any food code violation or have any concern, you may discuss this with the operator and feel free to contact our department for proper follow-up.
+If you observe food code violations or have concerns, you may discuss this with the operator and feel free to contact our department for proper follow-up.